 Land: Public – Official Page (Picnic Site)

-Fee: Yes – $5/person (wristbands for soaking can be purchased on-site with cash or with a credit card at the Ripplebrook Guard Station)
+Fee: Yes – $5/person (wristbands for soaking can be purchased on-site with cash or with a credit card at the Ripplebrook Store)

 Restrictions: Day use fee, no camping at springs or along trail